en de

 Image credit: Facebook, Makino Cairo

-Locals talk about Makino as one of the best Japanese restaurants in Cairo.
-The interior of the Japanese eatery focuses on light neutral colors and wood, the Nile view from the restaurant and the riverside terrace is beautiful.
+Locals regard Makino as one of the best Japanese restaurants in Cairo.
+The interior of this Japanese eatery focuses on light neutral colors and wood while the Nile view from the restaurant and its riverside terrace is beautiful.

 5 Reasons Why You Need to Visit Le Petit Chef